cloudwego/cloudwego.github.io/content/en/docs/volo/volo-grpc/getting-started/part_3.md

 $ cargo run --bin server
 ```

-Finally, we go back to the current directory and execute the following command, and we can see that the execution is successful
+Finally, we go back to the current directory and execute the following command, and we can see that the execution is successful:
-(at this time, there is no log output, because no subscriber is set for the tracing, you can choose the corresponding library by yourself) :

 ```bash
 $ cargo run --bin client